St Mary's Church, Woolton

 Calvery situated in the church grounds, some stones from the old priory can be found at its base.

-St Mary's Church is in Church Road, Woolton, Liverpool, Merseyside, England.
+St Mary's Church is located on Church Road, Woolton, Liverpool, Merseyside, England.
 It is an active Roman Catholic parish church in the Inland Family of Parishes of the Liverpool South Deanery situated in the Archdiocese of Liverpool.
 The church is recorded in the National Heritage List for England as a designated Grade II listed building.

 History

 The church was built in 1859–60, and designed by R. W. Hughes, an architect from Preston.
-It was opened on 28 October 1860.
+It was opened on Sunday, 28 October 1860.
 The church was re-decorated in 1981–82, and the font was moved to the front of the church.
-The church's foundation stone was laid 11 September 1859.
-The Church was known as Saint Benet's until 1881 when it became known as Saint Mary's.
+The church's foundation stone was laid on September 11, 1859.
+The Church was known as Saint Benet's until 1881, when it became known as Saint Mary's.

 The Catholic Mission in Woolton

 A Catholic community has been present for over 300 years.
-It has had a very varied and interesting history.
-Notable dates include:
+Notable dates in the community's history include: